CTCycle/FEXT-Autoencoder/README.md

 ### 5.1 Navigation menu

 **1) Analyze image dataset:** analyze and validate the image dataset using different metrics.
-At first, a summary of images statistics is generated and saved in *resources/validation/dataset*.
+At first, a summary of images statistics is generated and saved in the image statistics table of the database.
 This summary includes mean pixel values, pixel standard deviation, pixel values range and noise ratio and standard deviation.
-Then, the average pixel distribution is calculated and saved into *resources/validation/figures*.
+Then, the average pixel distribution is calculated and saved into *resources/database/validation*.

 **2) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.